How We Handle Overdrafts

 - Keep up to date on your account balances by utilizing Online Banking, Telephone Banking and/or Mobile Banking.
 You are able to transfer funds from other accounts to keep sufficient funds available to avoid potential overdrafts.

-- You may sign up for Checking Account Balance Alerts in Online Banking.
+- You may sign up for Checking Account Balance Alerts in Online Banking or Mobile Banking.
 Sign up to receive an online message or an email to alert you when your account balance falls below a level set by you.

 Again, approval of reasonable overdrafts by the Bank on consumer accounts in good standing as described above is only a courtesy and not a right or obligation and is within the Bank’s sole discretion and can cease at any time without prior written notice or reason or cause.
 Credit agencies may be notified if overdrafts are not paid.

 We encourage you to keep careful records and practice good account management.
 This will help you to avoid creating items without sufficient funds and potentially incurring fees.